XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ![Screenshot: Step 4, show transaction history](img/javascript-wallet-4.png)

-First we will add a section to the template (`view/4_tx-history.html`) file to display the transaction list of a given account by adding the following code after the fieldset for the latest validated ledger:
+First, save the template file from last step as `view/4_tx-history.html`.Update this file to display the transaction list of a given account by adding the following code after the fieldset for the latest validated ledger:

+`view/4_tx-history.html`
 {{ include_code("_code-samples/build-a-wallet/desktop-js/view/4_tx-history.html", language="html", lines="29-44") }}

 Our preloader (`view/4_preload.js`) will be complemented with a function that allows us to subscribe to the 'update-transaction-data' event:

+`view/4_preload.js`
 {{ include_code("_code-samples/build-a-wallet/desktop-js/view/4_preload.js", language="js", lines="13-15") }}

 In the renderer (`view/4_renderer.js`), we define the callback that displays the latest transaction list:

+`view/4_renderer.js`
 {{ include_code("_code-samples/build-a-wallet/desktop-js/view/4_renderer.js", language="js", lines="47-63") }}

-In our main file (`4_tx-history`), we already have queried the relevant data in the `client.on('transaction')` subscription.
+Create a new main file `4_tx-history` with the contents of the file from `3_account.js`.
+There is already a query for the relevant data in the `client.on('transaction')` subscription.
 We just have to send it to the renderer by triggering the 'update-transaction-data' event:

+`4_tx-history`
 {{ include_code("_code-samples/build-a-wallet/desktop-js/4_tx-history.js", language="js", lines="62-63") }}

 As this is only called as soon as a new transaction is recorded, our transaction table is empty at first, so we need to issue an initial call for the account transactions: